In an encyclopedia of Maharashtra’s visual arts, vivid portraits that brush across linguistic lines

 That’s precisely what has been achieved with Visual Arts of Maharashtra, which illuminates kaleidoscopically each time it’s cracked open.
 For example, when I checked out the entry for Narayan Ganesh Pansare, the superb modernist sculptor whose work adorns many of Mumbai’s beloved Art Deco landmarks, I immediately got sucked into the beguiling biography that followed – over four full pages of almost unimaginably colourful exploits – of Bhawanrao Shriniwasrao Pant Pratinidhi, the former ruler of Aundh.

-Part of the attraction of this encyclopedia is its twinned conceptual ambitions: the authors clearly intend to expand the focus of art in the region far beyond Mumbai, and they also want to contribute considerable heft to make the case that the modernism impulse in Maharashtra was every bit as consequential as the absurdly over-hyped Bengal school.
+Part of the attraction of this encyclopedia is its twinned conceptual ambitions: the authors clearly intend to expand the focus of art in the region far beyond Mumbai, and they also want to contribute considerable heft to make the case that the modernist impulse in Maharashtra was every bit as consequential as the absurdly over-hyped Bengal school.
 But the more you read, another subtler significance emerges, which is the limpid and elegant prose.
 It’s an unusual feat for any reference book, let alone one in translation.
 The more I read the more one name began insistently pressing itself forward in my mind.
 I looked in the credits, and there she was: Shanta Gokhale.

 Two months short of her 82nd birthday, Gokhale is one of the most versatile writers anywhere, in any language.
 Her quietly spectacular career has spanned journalism, fiction (both stories and novels), playwriting, screenplays (for television as well as feature films and documentaries), criticism, editing, and an astonishing range of landmark translations from and into Marathi.
 To cite just one favourite, her 2019 memoir One Foot On The Ground: A Life Told Through The Body is, in my view, one of the very best autobiographies of our times.